iqbalyarkhan/old-website/content/2021-06-08--ReactJS-Notes.md

 ### Handler Functions

 The App component still has the input field and label, which we haven’t used.
-In HTML outside of JSX, input fields have an onchange handler50.
+In HTML outside of JSX, input fields have an onchange handler.
 We’re going to discover how to use onchange handlers with a React component’s JSX.
 We'll define a function – which can be normal or arrow – for the change event of the input field.
-In React, this function is called an (event) handler.
+In React, this function is called an "event" handler.
 Now the function can be passed to the `onChange` attribute (JSX named attribute) of the input field:

 ```jsx
 const App = () => {